 Build collaborative relationships both internally and externally to enable effective communication around deliverables.

-Contribute to a working environment and culture which promotes teamwork and knowledge sharing, is collaborative and user focussed and achieves quality scientific outcomes and results.
+Contribute to a working environment and culture which promotes teamwork and knowledge sharing, is collaborative and user focussed and achieves high quality scientific outcomes and results.

 Undertake additional duties as required and during periods of leave of other staff.